hcoberdalhoff/hcoberdalhoff.github.io/_posts/2021-06-21-First-Blogpost.md

     - AAD
     - Security
 ---

 Install Node.js on Windows, e.g. using WinGet
 ```
 winget install -e --id OpenJS.NodeJS
 ```
+If you don't run Windows, or don't use WinGet, go to [NodeJS.org](https://nodejs.org/en/download/) and download the distribution fitting your needs.

-Install Mermaid CLI using npm
+Now that we have Node.js set up, install Mermaid CLI using npm:
 ```
 npm install -g @mermaid-js/mermaid-cli
 ```